-Abbreviation for Read The F**** Manual – polite reminder that you should read the manual before asking stupid questions.
+Abbreviation for Read The F**** Manual – a polite reminder that you should read the manual before asking stupid questions.

 Abbreviation for Rational Tangential screening, a Linotype-Hell patented screening algorithm, which has been licensed to Adobe for use in Postscript.
-RT screening uses rational, tangential values for screening angling, such as 18.4 degrees in place of the traditional 15 degree screen angle.
+RT screening uses rational, tangential values for screening angling, such as 18.4 degrees in place of the traditional 15-degree screen angle.

-In color software, the ability to grab hold of a tone line or gradation curve, display on the video monitor, at any point and pull it to a new position while keeping the two end points fixed.
+In color software, the ability to grab hold of a tone line or gradation curve, display on the video monitor, at any point, and pull it to a new position while keeping the two endpoints fixed.